anoma/geb/README.md

     s-1
     ```

-    as we count indeces from the left of the context while appending new types to
+    as we count indices from the left of the context while appending new types to
     the context on the left as well.
 For more info check [`LAMB`][8cde]

 <a id="x-28GEB-2ELAMBDA-2EMAIN-3AINDEX-CHECK-20FUNCTION-29"></a>